Aimar-Goni/AG_AIMedievalSim/README.md

             return CalculatedValue;
         }
         ```
-        [FIG DESC: Figure 6.
+        [Figure 6.
 Code snippet from `AMS_AICharacter::CalculateBidValue`.
 This function determines how "attractive" a quest is to an AI.
 The `NeedsPenalty` significantly reduces the bid value if the AI is hungry or thirsty, mirroring how a *RimWorld* colonist prioritizes survival.]